 Step 2: Make the topping

 Combine the flour, brown sugar, and salt.
-Rub in the butter substitute with a fork until the mixture is clumpy (photo 4).
+Rub in the butter with a fork until the mixture is clumpy (photo 4).

 Toss in the rolled oats and almonds, gently mixing them in with your hands (photo 5).